 A visionary who rejected the materialism of his age, Godfrey Miller was deeply cerebral and monk-like in his quest to create work that accorded with his view of the universe as an intensely felt, shimmering kaleidoscope in continual flux.
 Exploring geometric abstraction, he echoed the rhythms of life in paintings of immense graphic complexity, which he completed gradually over long periods of up to a decade.

 Independent means enabled Miller to travel widely in Europe and Asia throughout the following four decades.
 In the 1920s and 30s he studied at the Slade School, London, which gave him an understanding of the human figure, and he made frequent trips to Paris to visit galleries and museums.
-Miller was greatly impressed by two significant exhibitions he attended in 1936: the International Exhibition of Chinese Art in London, the underlying Eastern philosophy of which contributed to his embrace of a total unity in all existence, and the Cézanne retrospective in Paris which encouraged him to search for archetypal forms in his work.
+Miller was greatly impressed by two significant exhibitions he attended in 1936: the International exhibition of Chinese art in London, the underlying Eastern philosophy of which contributed to his embrace of a total unity in all existence, and the Cézanne retrospective in Paris, which encouraged him to search for archetypal forms in his work.

 Beyond his still lifes and landscapes, Miller’s life drawings and sculptures were a key feature of his oeuvre in which he experimented with the radical distillation of form.
 The pencil sketch Seated female nude c1957 and the terracotta sculpture Female torso c1961-4 epitomise his approach to the figure through an emphasis placed on gravity, structure, rhythm and balance.
-The figure also features in Miller’s major painting series devoted to nudes and the moon, which occupied the artist for nearly a decade from the mid 1950s until his death.
-Aligned with the western tradition of reclining nudes, Nude and the moon c1954-9 is abstracted while also inferring the posed life model.
-The absence of a focal point in the work corresponds to the artist’s search for the spiritual as the essential reality of his art, to express the mystical.
+The figure also features in Miller’s major painting series devoted to nudes and the moon, which occupied him for nearly a decade from the mid 1950s until his death.
+Aligned with the Western tradition of reclining nudes, Nude and the moon c1954-9 is abstracted while also inferring the posed life model.
+The absence of a focal point in the work corresponds to Miller’s search for the spiritual as the essential reality of his art, to express the mystical.